What are the Wedding Officiant Registration Requirements in Delaware?

 I am a minister of American Marriage Ministries.
 One of my duties is officiating wedding ceremonies and I have been asked to officiate a wedding in your county.
 My understanding is that as a minister I am required to register with your office prior to performing any marriages.
 Can you tell me what I need to do to register with your office?"

-After you have received your Ministry Credentials you can then submit them to the appropriate County Clerk.
+After you have received your Ministry Credentials you can then submit them to the appropriate Clerk of the Peace.
 We strongly recommend that you do this well in advance of the wedding in case any complications arise with your paperwork.

-Provided there are no complications, it should take no more than a day or two for the County Clerk's office to process your application.
-Once approved by the County Clerk, you will have the authority to officiate weddings anywhere in Delaware!
+It should take no more than a day or two for the Clerk of the Peace's office to process your application.
+Once approved by the Clerk of the Peace, you will have the authority to officiate weddings in that county.

 APPROVAL OF YOUR OFFICIANT APPLICATION